 The first one we saw was a “rescue” in Florida where the kid running it had gone to a roundup.
 She used this photo on her fundraising mailers and social media (after cropping it to remove a watermark, at that time Leigh did not place watermarks across her photos or simply put her copyright in a byline).
 The fundraising had nothing to do with the circumstances the foal was photographed under.
 It was being used to buy foals at an auction, in Florida (an unconfirmed assertion).
 When contacted to stop, the thief attacked Leigh as “uncaring” and then simply removed anyone associated with Leigh from her social media lists.

-Proslaughter even ripped off that photo.
+Proslaughter even ripped off that photo, to create their own emotion spin.
 It was used in a propaganda piece created by Protect the Harvest.
 The photo was presented as a foal that had been starving on the range due to the “overly emotional advocacy that is never on the range and incompetent federal government,” (yet an advocate they openly attack took the photo).
 That piece is also filled with images of the Virginia Range (an area managed by the State of NV, not BLM) where many of those involved in the management of that area (Spratling et al) are pointing fingers at the BLM… that doesn’t manage that area.

 A man that runs a blog where he calls himself a journalist and sits on the board of something that references themselves as a mustang protection organization ripped it off too.
 That organization is particularly notorious for ripping photos off and presenting them with outlandish claims as they attack others, yet those they attack are the exact people they are ripping off photos from.